reisalex/SynBioMTS/README.md

 cd test-sfm
 sudo python setup.py install
 ```
-The model test system can then be imported by:
+The model test system can then be imported in Python:
 ```python
 import testsfm
 ```